mmechtley/psfMC/README.md

 planned for the 1.0 release, and additional bugfixes are considered low priority (may make it in or may not).

-Beta release 1.0b5 adds MCMC corner plots via Dan Foreman-Mackey's [corner.py module](https://github.com/dfm/corner.py).
-Also includes a new command line script `corner_plot` to generate these from a terminal.
+Beta release 1.0b5 adds a new analysis submodule.
+FITS image production has been moved there, and various statistical and plotting methods have been added for analyzing posterior chains.
+This includes MCMC corner plots via Dan Foreman- Mackey's [corner.py](https://github.com/dfm/corner.py) module.
+Also includes two new command line scripts: `corner_plot` and `plot_chain` to generate these plots from a terminal.

 Beta release 1.0b4 migrated from pyfits to the astropy.io.fits module, since this is the package where future development of FITS support will continue.